 After 14 years of being part of the leadership of an amazing little community, we knew — because God made it abundantly clear — that it was time for us to move on.
-(How we knew this is a different email for another time).

 We knew we didn’t necessarily need to stay in the Philly suburbs, but we had no idea where we were supposed to go.